 Lance Inouye, conductor

-Lance Inouye is Music Director and Conductor of the Lewis & Clark Orchestra in Portland, Oregon and Artistic Director/Conductor of Portland Concert Opera.
-For the 2017 season, Inouye served on the Music Staff of Florida Grand Opera in Miami, as Assistant Conductor and Coach for Eugene Onegin, Un ballo in maschera, and FGO's premiere of Jorge Martin's opera Before Night Falls.
+Lance Inouye is Artistic Director/Conductor of The Portland Concert Opera and Music Director/Conductor of the Lewis & Clark Orchestra in Portland, Oregon.
+In the 2020-2021 season, Inouye joined the Portland Opera as coach and conductor on their Journeys to Justice production, conducting Carlos Simon's Night Trip and Damien Geter's The Talk, featuring Resident Artists and the Portland Opera Chorus.
+Inouye served on the Music Staff of Florida Grand Opera in Miami, as Assistant Conductor and Coach for Eugene Onegin, Un ballo in maschera, and FGO's premiere of Jorge Martin's opera Before Night Falls.
 He previously served on the conducting/music staff of Sarasota Opera for several years where he worked on numerous productions including Le nozze di Figaro, Halka, La rondine, Cosi fan tutte, Elixir of Love, Tosca, La boheme, Don Carlos, Cavalleria rusticana, Pagliacci, Rigoletto, and Hansel and Gretel, among others.
 Inouye made his Sarasota Opera Orchestra debut conducting a highly acclaimed Gala concert of scenes and choruses.
 At Sarasota Opera, Inouye was also Music Director and Conductor of the Sarasota Youth Opera where he conducted Aaron Copland’s The Second Hurricane, Judith Weir's The Black Spider, the U.S. premiere of Dean Burry’s The Hobbit, and led the Youth Opera on its first international tour in Italy.
 In 2010-2011, he served as Music Director and Conductor of The Opera Intimi Project, Tel Aviv, where he conducted Puccini's opera Le Villi at Hateiva Theatre in Tel Aviv, Israel.

-Inouye has been a prizewinner at recent competitions including the Dittrich International Conducting Competition with the Duna Symphony Orchestra in Budapest, Hungary (2014), the Kammerphilharmonie Graz Conducting Competition in Graz, Austria (2016), and the International Conducting Workshop and Competition in Atlanta, Georgia, (2016).
+Inouye has been a prizewinner at recent competitions including 2nd prize in the 2019 Makris International Conducting Competition in Belgrade, Serbia, Dittrich International Conducting Competition with the Duna Symphony Orchestra in Budapest, Hungary (2014), the Kammerphilharmonie Graz Conducting Competition in Graz, Austria (2016), and the International Conducting Workshop and Competition in Atlanta, Georgia, (2016).
 He was awarded conducting fellowships to the Aspen Music Festival (American Academy of Conducting at Aspen) where he served as assistant and cover conductor for Aspen Opera Theater’s production of Carmen, as well as the Brevard Music Festival.
 At Aspen, Inouye was nominated by David Zinman and Murry Sidlin for the Aspen-Glimmerglass Conducting Prize.
-Inouye received his DMA degree in orchestral conducting from the Cincinnati College-Conservatory of Music, MM from the Aaron Copland School of Music at Queens College, and did his post-graduate studies in Russia at the St. Petersburg State Conservatory “Rimsky-Korsakov.”
+Inouye received his Doctor of Musical Arts degree in orchestral conducting from the Cincinnati College-Conservatory of Music, MM from the Aaron Copland School of Music at Queens College, and did his post-graduate studies in Russia at the St. Petersburg State Conservatory “Rimsky-Korsakov.”